La Saguesera: Business in La Saguesera

-Although many Cubans worked in unskilled labor, the economy in the 1970s in La Saguesera was extremely successful by the mid-1970s.
-The Cuban-American community in La Saguesera experienced significant economic growth as many of the Cubans in the area became business owners.
-There were around 8,000 businesses in total including banks, construction firms, factories.
-La Saguesera also housed iconic shops such as Firestone (which sold household appliances including televisions and record players), La Tijera (a place where locals could catch up on news while they bought scissors, thread and home appliances), and an ice cream shop called San Bernardo.
+Although many Cubans worked in unskilled labor, the economy in La Saguesera became extremely successful by the mid-1970s.
+The local community experienced significant economic growth as many Cubans in the area became business owners.
+There were around 8,000 businesses in total, including banks, construction firms, and factories.
+Some of these businesses took on iconic status locally, including Firestone, La Tijera, and San Bernardo.
 In addition to their local businesses, Cuban restaurants and nightclubs boosted the economy in the area by attracting tourists seeking a Latin atmosphere.
-Their ambitious entrepreneurial drive was seen in the large number of Cuban-owned businesses across the county, contributing to a lower unemployment rate and a relatively high income level for many Cuban families.
+Cuban-owned businesses continued to open across the county, contributing to a lower unemployment rate and a relatively high income level for many Cuban families.